jason-sayeed/task-manager/README.md

 ; npm start
 ```

-You can now navigate to `http://localhost:3000` to create new tasks and view and manage existing tasks
+You can now navigate to `http://localhost:3000` to reach the Task Manager web app.